 Important: To safeguard your QuerySurge data, back up the database regularly.
 Your only protection against data loss is a regular backup schedule.
 In the case of a severe outage your only possibility of recovery is based on a recent backup.
 See this Knowledge Base article for backup procedures.

 If you fill up your disk

-If you run out of disk space on your database disk, your QuerySurge instance will most likely become unstable, and it may stop functioning.
+If you run out of disk space on your database disk, your QuerySurge instance will likely become unstable, and it may stop functioning.
 Depending on circumstances, you may lose data, possibly irrecoverably.
-Do not try to resolve this issue yourself; get in touch with QuerySurge support for a resolution.
+Do not try to resolve this issue yourself; get in touch with QuerySurge Support for a resolution.